loadingthecode/Higher/README.md

 Check out the Blade minigame here: https://youtu.be/IVmlHhTL7Bc?t=10

-**NOTE: All of the free assets used in this project that require attribution will have the appropriate attribution listed below.**
+**NOTE: All of the free assets used in this project that require attribution will have the appropriate attribution listed below as well as in the credits page of the game (white button on the top left of the screen).**

 ## Types of Cards
 There are 3 main types of cards: Planet, Sun, and Wormhole.